-- Distinctiveness of Landscape character is respected. - 3.29 Chapter 9 Landscape and Visual of the EIA Report considers the effects on landscape and visual receptors during the short-term construction and long-term operational stages, as well as the cumulative effect of the Proposed Development in-conjunction and incombination with other wind farm developments. - 3.30 In terms of context, the Proposed Development comprises 9 wind turbines, each up to 133m in height to blade tip, which form a direct extension to an existing wind farm cluster.
+- 3.31 In terms of context, the Revised Development has been revised to comprise 5 wind turbines, each up to 133m in height to blade tip, which form a direct extension to an existing wind farm cluster.
 They are located to the north of the 17 operational Lochluichart Wind Farm turbines, 6 operational Lochluichart Wind Farm Extension turbines (thereafter known as the 'the Operational Schemes'), and 19 operational Corriemoillie Wind Farm turbines (thereafter known as 'Corriemoillie'), all of which are 125m in height to blade tip.
-The Operational Schemes and Corriemoillie (42 turbines in total, hereafter known as the 'Operational Wind Farms') have an existing influence on landscape character and visual amenity within the study area. - 3.31 The Proposed Development and the Operational Wind Farms occupy a part of the area of land that lies between Loch Glascarnoch to the north and Loch Luichart to the south, defined by the A835 and A832 roads respectively.
+The Operational Schemes and Corriemoillie (42 turbines in total, hereafter known as the 'Operational Wind Farms') have an existing influence on landscape character and visual amenity within the study area. - 3.32 The Revised Development and the Operational Wind Farms occupy a part of the area of land that lies between Loch Glascarnoch to the north and Loch Luichart to the south, defined by the A835 and A832 roads respectively.
 It is relatively low-lying in contrast to the large-scale Rugged Mountain Massif Landscape Character Type (LCT) to the immediate west and Rounded Hills LCT to the immediate east.
-Although also classified as part of the Rounded Hills LCT, the Proposed Development and Operational Wind Farms are located along the base of the low foothills which rise to the west, and into the undulating moorland and forest blocks to the east.
-This area is relatively low-lying amidst the context of larger hills and mountains. - 3.32 ES Chapter 9 has found significant effects on landscape character receptors will arise during the short-term construction stage but not the operational stage.
-The significant effects during the construction stage will arise across parts of three Landscape Character Units (LCUs), one within which the Proposed Development will be located and the other two adjacent to this.
-These effects will be contained within a 5km radius of the Proposed Development and occur only in relation to the construction stage. - 3.33 The Proposed Development is not within an area covered by any national or regional landscape designations, which would otherwise denote special scenic value.
+Although also classified as part of the Rounded Hills LCT, the Revised Development and Operational Wind Farms are located along the base of the low foothills which rise to the west, and into the undulating moorland and forest blocks to the east.
+This area is relatively low-lying amidst the context of larger hills and mountains.

+- 3.33 EIA Report Chapter 9 and the SI have found significant effects on landscape character receptors will only arise during the short-term construction stage, but these would only be localised and short term.
+They would arise across parts of four landscape character receptors.
+These effects will be contained within a 5km radius of the Revised Development and occur only in relation to the construction stage. - 3.34 The Revised Development is not within an area covered by any national or regional landscape designations, which would otherwise denote special scenic value.
 The regional designation of Special Landscape Areas (SLAs) covers the more scenic landscapes surrounding the Site.
-There will be no significant effects on landscape designations as a result of the Proposed Development. - 3.34 The Proposed Development is not within an area covered by a Wild Land Area (WLA), which would otherwise denote physical attributes and perceptual responses relating to wildness qualities.
-While WLAs cover landscapes around the Site, there will be no significant effects on these as a result of the Proposed Development.
+There will be no significant effects on landscape designations as a result of the Revised Development.
+This finding relates to the separation distance between the Revised Development and the regional designated landscapes, as well as the relatively small number of additional turbines and the existing influence of the adjacent Operational Wind Farms. - 3.35 The Revised Development is not within an area covered by a Wild Land Area (WLA), which would otherwise denote physical attributes and perceptual responses relating to wildness qualities.
+While WLAs cover landscapes around the Site, there will be no significant effects on these as a result of the Revised Development.
+This finding relates to the location of the Revised Development outwith the WLA and the limited additional influence it will have on perceptual responses experienced in the WLA owing to the existing influence of the Operational Wind Farms in this area.